The golden age of satire?Late-Georgian satirical prints

 Such disrespectful images were greeted with uproar and apprehension by the establishment, jittery owing to events unfolding in France.
 There, the destruction of the Bourbon monarchy had begun through a campaign of public mockery leading to a saying, ‘ridicule kills’.
 A French print from the period illustrates the point.
 In Britain the monarchy felt genuinely wounded by such mockery, while the government tried, usually unsuccessfully, to threaten and bribe the printmakers into silence.

 Tom Hockenhull, curator of this Spotlight loan said, ‘these prints are clever, dangerously subversive and viciously funny.
-I’m delighted that they will be shared with a wider audience through this partnership exhibition.
-They provide a rich and complex source of information about the period, and I look forward to seeing how each venue approaches the material.’
+I’m delighted that they will be shared with a wider audience through this National Programmes tour exhibition.
+They provide a rich and complex source of information about the period, and I look forward to seeing how the Beacon Museum approaches the material.’

 The exhibition will travel to three UK venues from May 2019 until January 2020; Pontefract Museum, West Yorkshire, Newstead Abbey, Nottinghamshire and Beacon Museum, Whitehaven.